 Monument Ruhy Tagzym is dedicated to the victims of the 1948 Ashgabat earthquake.
 The 10 metres high bronze sculpture, represents a bull holding the Earth on his horns, and a woman trying to save her baby.

-Monument Milletiň ogullary is to remember the heroes who died during the battle near Geok Depe, as well as commemorating the heroes of other battles for the Motherland.
+Monument Milletiň ogullary is to remember the heroes who died during the battle near Geok Depe, as well as commemorate the heroes of other battles for the Motherland.

 Alem Cultural and Entertainment Center

-Located 7 kilometres outside of Ashgabat in the village of Gypjak stands the largest mosque in Central Asia, .
-It is adorned with a huge golden cupola which is 50 metres in diameter and 4 tall minarets 91 meters high (Turkmenistan gained independence in 1991), this mosque certainly get noticed!
+Located 7 kilometres outside of Ashgabat in the village of Gypjak stands the largest mosque in Central Asia.
+It is adorned with a huge golden cupola which is 50 metres in diameter and 4 tall minarets 91 meters high (significant date of 1991 Turkmenistan independence), this mosque certainly gets noticed!

 Turkmenbashi Ruhy Mosque or Gypjak Mosque is built by Turkmenbashi, Turkmenistan’s first president-dictator, in his mother’s honour but is now buried alongside her in the mausoleum.
 Texts of the Ruhnama, the former president’s moral guidebook, are chiselled into the marble, extolling Turkmenbashi as the only leader Turkmens should follow.
 Is this why it usually sits empty even though it can house 10,000 worshippers?